sigasi/sigasi_insights/content/opinion/your-mileage-may-vary-lot.md

 > You may not (and may not allow anyone else to) disclose the results of any benchmarking of a Licensed Product (whether or not the results were obtained with assistance from \[the EDA vendor\]) to any third party.

-This particular <em>anti-benchmarking clause</em> comes from a <a href="http://www.synopsys.com/tools/pages/softwarelicenseagreement.aspx">Synopsys EULA</a>, but all the other large EDA companies do the same.
+This particular <em>anti-benchmarking clause</em> comes from a Synopsys EULA, but all the other large EDA companies do the same.
 This is <em>just plain evil</em>.
 I'm not saying it is illegal (I'm not a lawyer) but it should be.
 There have been <a href="https://ag.ny.gov/press-release/2007/new-york-attorney-general-vindicates-free-speech-rights-consumers">settlements</a> where companies have dropped their anti-benchmarking clauses in the past.
 And I would hope for more of those settlements in the future.

 If I buy a car, I will know its fuel economy.
 My mileage may vary, but all constructors are measured against the same benchmark.
 I will also know how <a href="http://en.wikipedia.org/wiki/0_to_60_mph">fast it accelerates</a>, what the volume of the trunk is, and how many seats the car has.
 No constructor in his right mind will ask me to keep quiet about my experience with his product.